MatthewJWhittle/MatthewJWhittle.github.io/ds-for-ecologists/src/markdown-pages/general-programming/r-importing-multiple-spreadsheets.md

 -   `readr` for reading in csv files;
 -   `dplyr` for manipulating data frames;
--   `magrittr` for the pipe `%>%`; and,
+-   `magrittr` for the pipe `%>%`;
--   `stringr` to extract information from the file names.
+-   `stringr` to extract information from the file names; and,
+-   `lubridate` for formatting dates.

-All of the above can be loaded using the libray function:
+All of the above can be loaded using the library function:

 ``` r
 library(tidyverse)